madeintandem/finish-line/README.md

 #### with a function

-It uses the given function as the fetch query for the `Network`.
+It uses the given function as the fetch query for the [Network](https://facebook.github.io/relay/docs/network-layer.html).

 ```js
 import { QueryRenderer } from 'react-relay'